 - Multidisciplinary Design Project

-During the second year of studies, the student chooses a spesialisation option offered in one of the seven exit point universities: Aalto University, KTH, University Paris-Sud, University of Twente, Technical University of Madrid UPM, TU Berlin or University of Trento.
-The specialisation option offered at Aalto University is User Modeling for Advanced Human-Computer Interaction.
+During the second year of studies, the student chooses a spesialisation option offered in one of the seven exit point universities: Aalto University, Royal Institute of Technology (KTH), Sweden, University Paris-Sud, France, University of Twente, The Netherlands, Technical University of Madrid (UPM), Spain, Technical University of Berlin, Germany, and University of Trento, Italy.
+The specialisation option offered at Aalto University is Computational Interaction.